section-engineering-education/engineering-education/content/articles/object-classification-using-histogram-of-object-oriented-gradients-features-and-multi-class-support-vector-machines-in-matlab/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /how-to-solve-initial-value-problem-using-ode45-in-matlab/
+url: /object-classification-using-histogram-of-object-oriented-gradients-features-and-multi-class-support-vector-machine-in-matlab/
-title: How to Solve Initial Value Problem (IVP) using ODE45 in Matlab
+title: Object Classification Using Histogram of Object Oriented Gradients Features and Multi-class Support Vector Machine in Matlab
 description: This tutorial will discuss the multi-class object classification with the help of HOG features.
-Also, it provides a step by step guide of how one can use the technique using Matlab.
+Also, it provides a step by step guide of how one can use this technique using Matlab.
 author: joseph-odhiambo
 date: 2021-09-30T00:00:00-15:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/object-classification-using-histogram-of-oriented-gradients-features-and-multi-class-support-vector-machine-in-matlab/hero.jpg
+  - url: /engineering-education/object-classification-using-histogram-of-object-oriented-gradients-features-and-multi-class-support-vector-machine-in-matlab/hero.jpg
     alt: Object Classification Using Histogram of Object Oriented Gradients Features Hero Image
 ---